First Light First Light

 Deer (Scotland) Act 1996

-Scotland follows the same 1-hour before/after civil twilight rule.
+Scotland follows the same 1-hour before sunrise / 1-hour after sunset rule.
 However, Scottish Natural Heritage (now NatureScot) can grant authorisations to shoot outside these hours for:

 • Crop or forestry damage prevention